Case Studies

 In this project, Mr. Kim's team is in charge of research and development of a radio propagation model with good scenario applicability, that can simulate radio communications in a virtual space.
 They will also measure radio propagation characteristics and channel modeling in real environments.

-In this R&D, field measurements of radio propagation characteristics are very important, and highly synchronized reference signals between transmitter and receiver is essential to ensure the accuracy of the propagation channel measurements.
-Thanks to TB-1, we are able to achieve signal synchronization with high presicion.
-As a result, we are succeeded to measure the millimeter wave band (24 GHz and 60 GHz), which is expected to be the frequency for 5G and Beyond 5G, in the area around Yokohama Kannai Station.
+In this R&D, field measurements of radio propagation characteristics are very important, and highly synchronized reference signals between transmitter and receiver are essential to ensure the accuracy of the propagation channel measurements.
+Thanks to TB-1, we are able to achieve signal synchronization with high precision.
+As a result, we succeeded in measuring the millimeter wave band (24 GHz and 60 GHz), which is expected to be the frequency for 5G and Beyond 5G, in the area around Yokohama Kannai Station.

 Such an experiment is rare in the world, and we expect that the analysis of the measurement data would be very valuable to the researchers.
-We would like to thank Furuno for the technical advice.
+We would like to thank Furuno for the technical support in our research.

 Related Products